cziem/Learn-Git/List of commands.md

 - ```git log``` -- Shows a log of all commits that have been made.
 - ```git log --oneline``` -- Shows the commit ids and commit messages in the log history.
 It abstracts the author information, and oh... it displays these informations on one line at a time.
 - ```git log --stat``` -- Shows the log history with attention drawn to what changes were made to the files.
+- ```git log -p (--patch)``` -- Shows the log history with the actual code changes that were made and which lines they occur.
+Added lines of code are colored green while removed lines of code are red colored.
 - ```git status``` -- Shows the status of the repository... all staged / tracked files are colored green, while the unstaged / untracked files are colored red.
 - ```git branch``` -- Shows what branch you are currently working on.
 - ```git branch <branch_name>``` -- Create a branch off the master branch with the provided branch name.